 For too long, most D&I work has separated out issues into silos, prioritising one item over another.
 Our programme explores the ways our identities connect.
 The experiences of a woman of colour will be different to a white woman.
-The experiences of those living with disabilities, and the perspectives of those in the LGBTQI+ community cannot be viewed or understood in isolation to the other identities that make a person who they are.
+The experiences of disabled people, and the perspectives of LGBTQIA+ folks cannot be viewed or understood in isolation to the other identities that make a person who they are.
 All parts of us inform how we experience the world.
 We use gender as a gateway to exploring connected inequalities.

 We are unique.

 Exploring these connections is fundamental to our approach and necessary in creating communities where people can show up as their whole selves every day.

 There must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.

 Our programmes are multi-week to ensure sustainability of impact